-Phase Impact Consequence Initial impact score Post- mitigation impact score Mitigation Measures Confidence level Construction Noise pollution and habitat loss during construction Total/partial displacement of priority species Moderate (50) Moderate (45) The All-Infrastructure Exclusion Zones should be implemented and maintained (Figure 15).
-No turbines should be constructed in the turbine exclusion buffer zones as indicated in the sensitivity map in Figure 15.
+Phase Impact Consequence Initial impact score Post- mitigation impact score Mitigation Measures Confidence level Construction Noise pollution and habitat loss during construction Total/partial displacement of priority species Moderate (50) Moderate (45) The All-Infrastructure Exclusion Zones should be implemented and maintained (Section 5.7).
+No turbines should be constructed in the turbine exclusion buffer zones as indicated in the sensitivity maps in Section 5.7 .
 High

 Phase Impact Consequence Initial impact score Post- mitigation impact score Mitigation Measures Confidence level from breeding/feeding/ roosting areas Restrict construction to the immediate infrastructural footprint.
 Access to remaining areas should be strictly controlled to minimise disturbance of priority species.
-This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity map in Figure 15 (Section 5.6).
-Minimise removal of natural vegetation and rehabilitate natural vegetation post-construction where possible.
+This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity maps in Figures 17-24 (Specialist Sensitivity Analyses and Verification). natural vegetation post-construction where possible.
 Prioritise upgrading existing roads (where the requisite roads authority permission has been issued) over constructing new roads Apply noise and dust control measures according to best practice in the industry Strictly implement the recommendations of ecological and botanical specialists to reduce the level of habitat loss.
-Operation Habitat transformation resulting from the wind turbines and associated infrastructure Total/partial displacement of priority species from breeding/feeding/ roosting areas High (65) Moderate (60) The All-Infrastructure Exclusion Zones should be implemented and maintained (Figure 15).
-No turbines should be constructed in the turbine exclusion buffer zones as indicated in the sensitivity map in Figure 15.
+Operation Habitat transformation resulting from the wind turbines and associated infrastructure Total/partial displacement of priority species from breeding/feeding/ roosting areas High (65) Moderate (60) The All-Infrastructure Exclusion Zones should be implemented and maintained (Figures 17-24).
+No turbines should be constructed in the turbine exclusion buffer zones as indicated in the sensitivity maps in Figures 17-24.
 Restrict construction to the immediate infrastructural footprint where possible.
 Access to remaining areas should be strictly controlled to minimise disturbance of priority species.
-This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity map in Figure 15.
+This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity map in Section 5.7 .
 Once operational, vehicle and pedestrian access to the site should be controlled and restricted to the facility footprint as much as possible to prevent unnecessary destruction of vegetation.
 High

 Phase Impact Consequence Initial impact score Post- mitigation impact score Mitigation Measures Confidence level Formal live-bird monitoring should commence following initial turbine operation, as per the Best Practice Guidelines (Jenkins et al. 2015), to determine the extent to which priority species displacement has occurred.
-Operational monitoring should be undertaken for the first two (preferably three) years of operation, and then repeated every five years thereafter for the operational lifetime of the facility.
+Avifaunal monitoring should take place annually for the operational lifespan of the WEF.
 Operation Bird mortality and injury resulting from collisions with the wind turbines.
-Population reduction of priority species High (75) Moderate (60) The All-Infrastructure Exclusion Zones should be implemented and maintained (Figure 15).
-No turbines should be constructed in the turbine exclusion buffer zones as indicated in the sensitivity map in Figure 15.
+Population reduction of priority species High (75) Moderate (60) The All-Infrastructure Exclusion Zones should be implemented and maintained (Figures 17-24).
+No turbines should be constructed in the turbine exclusion buffer zones as indicated in the sensitivity maps in Section 5.7.
 Formal live-bird monitoring and carcass searches should be conducted in the operational phase, as per the Best Practice Guidelines at the time (Jenkins et al. 2015) to assess collision rates.
-If estimated annual collision rates indicate unacceptable mortality levels of priority species exceeding mortality thresholds as determined by the avifaunal specialist in consultation with other experts (e.g., BLSA), additional measures must be implemented, such as shut down on demand or other proven measures (if available at the time).
-All wind turbines must have one blade painted according to a South African Civil Aviation Authority (SACAA) approved pattern to reduce the risk of raptor collisions.
-While blade painting as a mitigation strategy is still in its experimental phase in South Africa, international research shows that it has a promising potential to reduce raptor mortality.
-Research conducted in Norway, as explained in Simmons et al. 2021 (Appendix I), supports this finding.
-High
+A biodiversity management plan for the site must be developed prior to commercial operation, potential biological removal (PBR) values for all priority species on-site will be determined.
+The calculation of PBR values will consider population sizes of the species and thus determine annual fatality thresholds for the site.
+If fatality numbers exceed these annual thresholds, additional mitigation measures must be implemented as part of the adaptive management strategy.
+The choice of additional mitigation measures or selective curtailment of specific turbines during high-risk periods.
+All wind turbines must have one blade patterned according to a South African Civil Aviation Authority (SACAA) approved High